chiboycalix/boxShadowPackage/README.md

 # what is does this package do?

 Adds the perfect shadow to your HTML element.
-It is highly customiseable
+It is highly customizable

 # Installation